mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Safety: May create "unexpected turns in a large group."
 - [ ] Too Complex: The formula is opaque, and pilots won't understand how they are being scored.
 - [ ] Wrong Focus: Moves the sport away from racing "against each other" (which pilots enjoy).
-- [ ] Ineffective: A scoring "fix" doesn't solve the physical problem of pilots carrying dangerous ballast.
+- [ ] Safety: A scoring "fix" doesn't solve the physical safety problem of pilots carrying dangerous ballast.
 - [ ] Task Setter Dependency: Fairness heavily depends on the skill of the task committee to design appropriate routes.
 - [ ] Other: __________